 +2 hours GMT (summer);

 Namibia is the land of ancient landscapes and unspoiled vistas of exotic beauty from the ochre desert sands and pastel coloured savannas to rugged mountains – the kingdom of deserts where time stands still!
-Come and enjoy some of the world’s greatest National Parks from the wildlife rich Etosha in the north, the Ai-Ais/Richtersveld Transfrontier Park, home to the world’s second largest gorge ‘Fish River Canyon’ in the south, the world heritage Namib Desert bordering the Atlantic Ocean in the west and the legendary Kalahari in the east.
+Come and enjoy some of the world’s greatest National Parks including the wildlife rich Etosha Salt Pans in the north, the Ai-Ais/Richtersveld Transfrontier Park, home to the world’s second largest gorge ‘Fish River Canyon’ in the south, the world heritage Namib Desert bordering the Atlantic Ocean in the west and the legendary Kalahari in the east.
 Namibia is as diverse as it is beautiful, it is a country of extremes and possesses a feeling of freedom that needs to be experienced.

 You will be astonished by panoramas that stretch from horizon to horizon, as Namibia boasts some of the most beautiful scenery in the world, it is similarly about the scenic grandeur of immense landscapes as the wildlife.

 From your hot air balloon basket watch the sunrise over the Namib desert, climb Big Daddy” one of the worlds largest sand dunes, visit Dead Vlei, track rare desert elephants and rhinos or simply enjoy unique desert-adapted wildlife, quad bike or horse ride over ancient lands, sail the Atlantic Coast, walk with Bushman, visit the Himba tribes – learn about ancient traditions, and this is just a taste of what Namibia has to offer.

 We offer an extraordinary collection of luxurious to more budget friendly desert retreats, lodges, camps, self-catering rustic camps and self-drive safari options.
 Alternatively join one of our legendary guided explorations, but if time is of the essence a bespoke fly-in safari is a fantastic option..